data-operations-lab/database-operations/replication-operational-notes.md

 ## Replication Operational Notes

-These notes capture operational considerations around database replication.
+# Replication Operational Notes

-They focus on reliability, consistency, and failure awareness rather than specific vendor implementations.
+These notes outline practical considerations for maintaining reliable database replication in production environments, focusing on monitoring, failure modes, and operational readiness.They focus on reliability, consistency, and failure awareness rather than specific vendor implementations.

 ## Why Replication Is Used
 Replication is commonly introduced to: